← Back to blog

 • Journalists investigating organized crime need to know where cameras are before meeting a source

-• Human rights workers operating in surveillance-heavy environments need TSCM capability
+• Human rights workers operating in surveillance-heavy environments need TSCM-grade awareness on consumer hardware

-• Defence contractors traveling to high-risk regions need counter-surveillance tools that don’t require a security clearance to purchase
+• Defence contractors travelling to high-risk regions need counter-surveillance tools that do not require a security clearance to purchase

 • Allied military personnel living off-base are targets for adversary intelligence collection using commercial surveillance infrastructure

 The technology gap is real.
 The market for TSCM equipment is $6.4 billion and growing, but almost all of it is enterprise-grade hardware priced for government procurement.
-Nobody is building consumer-grade counter-surveillance tools with military-relevant capability.
+To our knowledge, no integrated open architecture exists that spans browser, desktop, and physical-world counter-surveillance with customer-owned hardware and no data egress.
+We propose one.

 What makes this different